Math is Fun

 x+ = (-5 + 13) / 12 = 8/12 = 2/3,

-(Notice that we get the same result we did with the factoring we used before)
+(Notice that we get the same answer as when we did the factoring earlier.)

 6(x - 2/3)(x + 3/2)